Skip to main content

 While both the bank’s and the borrower’s responsibilities are outlined in the loan documents, a detailed discussion between the bank and the borrower should take place prior to closing that outlines how the draw process will be handled, and identify who will be conducting inspections and the costs associated with this service.

 Subsequent to this discussion, the inspector should be engaged prior to closing.
-This individual should perform an initial review of the construction agreement, budget, timeline, and plans and specifications associated with the project.
-This helps to ensure that the proposed project is feasible given the work to be performed and can be completed within the designated costs and timeframe, as well as that all appropriate documentation related to the project is in order prior to closing the loan.
+They should perform an initial review of the construction agreement, budget, timeline, and plans and specifications associated with the project.
+This helps ensure that the proposed project is feasible to be performed and completed within the designated costs and timeframe.
+They also review that all appropriate documentation related to the project is in order prior to closing the loan.

 Throughout construction, having the construction inspector perform physical site visits provides independent verification of the line item percentage completion of the construction performed during the draw request period and due to the inspector’s expertise, allows the inspector to directly address pertinent construction matters with the contractors, architects and borrowers on the bank’s behalf.